-Then for guests to take away, we love the idea of edible chocolate wedding favors, and nothing says Easter more than mini chocolate eggs.
+Then for guests to take away, we love the idea of edible chocolate wedding favours, and nothing says Easter more than mini chocolate eggs.
 Carluccio’s chocolate bunnies would make a jolly addition to your Easter themed tables.
 The Easter wabbit in us definitely approves!

 To keep your younger guests entertained, we totally love the idea of a fun Easter egg hunt using Waitrose milk-chocolate, praline, lovely speckled ’quails’ eggs.
 Bonnet-making and egg-painting are all ideas to incorporate on a special children’s activity table.